ForeverPs/OPPO_6G_Data_Generation/README.md

 - please put the original data in `data` folder.

 ## Pretrained Models
-We provide several pretrained models in folder `saved_models`.
+We provide several pretrained models in the folder of `saved_models`.
 - sim : similarity score tested on the raw data.
 - multi : multi score tested on the raw data.
 - score : tested on the local raw data.